CyberFlameGO/svnpython/PC/VS7.1/readme.txt

         nant -buildfile:python.build all

-    from within the VS7.1 directory.
+    from within the PCBuild directory.

 Extension modules